Cipher-Rachael/Rachael-Mabela/README.md

-Hello, I'm Rachael Mabela!
+**Hello, I'm Rachael Mabela!**

 The ever-evolving world of cybersecurity has always fascinated me.
 The intricate puzzles of network security, and the responsibility of protecting valuable digital assets – these are the things that fuel my passion for this dynamic field.

 I recently obtained my ISC² Cybersecurity certification, solidifying my foundational knowledge and demonstrating my commitment to the profession.
 However, I'm eager to take the next step and translate that knowledge into real-world experience.

-Objective:
+**Objectives:**

-An entry-level Security Operations Center (SOC) Analyst (Tier 1) position particularly excites me.
-I believe this role would be a perfect springboard for my career, allowing me to actively participate in incident detection, analysis, and response while working alongside experienced professionals.
+An entry-level Security Operations Center (SOC) Analyst (Tier 1) or Cybersecurity Analyst position particularly excites me.
+I believe these roles would be a perfect springboard for my career, allowing me to actively participate in incident detection, analysis, and response while working alongside experienced professionals.
 I'm a fast learner with a strong work ethic, and I'm confident that I can quickly become a valuable asset to your team.

-SKILLS:
+### SKILLS:

 | Skill	                         | Project |
 | --- | --- |